-You can customize deployment by implementing a recipe to perform the required customization and assign it to the appropriate layer's Deploy event.
+You can customize deployment by implementing a custom recipe to perform the required tasks and assigning it to the appropriate layer's Deploy event.
 An alternative and sometimes simpler approach—especially if you don't need to implement a cookbook for other purposes—is to use Chef deployment hooks to run your customization code.
 In addition, custom Deploy recipes run after the deployment has already been performed by the built-in recipes.
 Deployment hooks allow you to interact during a deployment, for example, after the app's code is checked out of the repository but before Apache is restarted.

 Chef deploys apps in four stages:

-Checkout–Downloads the app's code from the repository
+Checkout–Downloads the files from the repository

 Migrate–Runs a migration, as required

 Chef deployment hooks provide a simple way to customize a deployment by optionally

 running a user-supplied Ruby application after each stage completes.
 To use deployment

 hooks, implement one or more Ruby applications and place them in your app's

 APP_ROOT level.)
 The application must have one of the